Genestreaming Journey sculpture, Twin Creeks Conservation Reserve

 This striking sculpture set against the backdrop of the Porongurup and Stirling Ranges is the result of an innovative collaboration between Indigenous and non-Indigenous artists and conservation groups.

-The Gondwana Link Sculpture is part of a broader Genestreams Songlines Sculptures Project – a creative concept of Menang Elder Aunty Carol Pettersen and lead artist Ben Beeton.
-The project is developing similar sculptures throughout Australia to celebrate the importance of songlines, evolutionary processes, and ecological and cultural restoration working together.
+The Twin Creeks sculpture is the first within a broader Genestreaming Sculpture Trail Program – a creative concept of Menang Elder Aunty Carol Pettersen and lead artist Ben Beeton.
+The project is developing similar sculptures throughout Australia to celebrate the importance of evolutionary processes, with ecological and cultural restoration working together.

-The first of these sculptures is located at the Twin Creeks Conservation reserve.
-It unites traditional Noongar knowledge with Western science in a creative and interactive way.
+The Twin Creeks sculpture unites traditional Noongar knowledge with Western science in a creative and interactive way.
 Resembling the bracts of local dryandra and banksia flowers, the sculpture traces the evolution over hundreds of millions of years of distinctive plant and animal species from the region.

 Dryandra ferruginea subsp ferruginea (syn Banksia rufa)